j-ncel/himig/README.md

 ---

-# himig
+# Himig

-**himig** is a simple, pure-Python music synthesis and playback package.
-It lets you generate, play, and save melodies as WAV files using a human-friendly note and duration format.
-It’s perfect for educational projects, demos, and creative coding.
+**himig** is a python music synthesis module that lets you compose, play, and save melodies.

 ---